 We always want change to happen quickly, easily, and without pain.
 However, the truth of the matter is that change is never as simple or forgiving as you might expect.
-In order to navigate it without crashing and burning as you struggle, keep in mind these ten simple (but not very easy) rules for change.
+In order to navigate it without crashing and burning as you struggle, understanding how change does and doesn’t work can make a significant difference in your quest.

 Being defensive or finding excuses for action rarely work.
 Your resistance actually contributes to the problems you’re facing; instead, accept the problem with unrelenting honesty, no matter how uncomfortable this makes you feel.